cbos/cbos.github.io/content/posts/20241108-grafana-as-proxy/index.md

   - Grafana
   - Scenes
 summary:
-  `Local development` of a Grafana plugin or dashboard may lack representative data.
+  Your `Local development` of a Grafana plugin or dashboard may lack representative data.
 Connecting to production data sources may be impossible, but there are other ways to connect.
   Read more to find out how to `use Grafana as a proxy` to access the data.

 ---